 Eating too much or not being physically active enough will make you overweight.
 To maintain your weight, the calories you eat must equal the energy you burn.
 To lose weight, you must use more calories than you eat.
 A weight-control strategy might include choosing low-fat, low-calorie foods, eating smaller portions, drinking water instead of sugary drinks, being physically active.

 Centers for Disease Control and Prevention: Healthy Weight

 WIN (Weight-control Information Network)

-Section 159-b and 159-c of the New York State Civil Service Law allows all employees to take up to four (4) hours of paid leave annually for screening for prostate cancer.
-Prostate cancer screening includes physical exams and blood work for the detection of prostate cancer.
+Effective March 18, 2018, Section 159-b of the Civil Service Law was amended to allow all employees to take up to four (4) hours of paid leave annually for the screening of ALL cancers.
+Cancer screening includes physical exams, blood work or other laboratory tests for the detection of cancer.
 Reasonable travel time is included in the four-hour cap.
-All employees are similarly entitled to take up to four hours of paid leave annually for breast cancer screening.
-Breast cancer screening includes mammograms and physical exams for the detection of breast cancer.
+Absence beyond the four-hour cap must be charged to leave credits.
 Employees who undergo screenings outside their regular work schedules do so on their own time.
 Official medical documentation verifying the screening may be required.
 These leaves are not cumulative and expire on the last day of the calendar year.
 Resource: www.cs.ny.gov/attendance_leave/PolBull18-02.cfm